lightvector/KataGo/README.md

 Yet, despite the redundancy, the presence of those redundant parameters does influence the learning.
 In some quick tests I was not able to get rid of them.
 Although I didn't try so extensively, in a handful of tries I was unable to find a combination of setting scale=False and increasing the learning rate to compensate that did not slow down the total efficiency of learning.
 So the latest neural nets for now continue to use scale=True.

-## Some Thoughts About History as an Input (201803)
+## Some Thoughts About History as an Input (Mar 2018)

-Most or all of the open-source projects I've seen that aim to replace Alpha-Zero-like training to produce strong bots seems to have the issue that the resulting neural net requires the history of the last several moves as input to the neural net.
-This somewhat limits the use of these bots for analysis, such as whole-board tsumego and asking of "what if" questions, like seeing how it would respond if a stone were in a slightly different position.
+Most or all of the open-source projects I've seen that aim to reproduce Alpha-Zero-like training seem to have the issue that the resulting neural net requires the history of the last several moves as input to the neural net.
+This somewhat limits the use of these bots for analysis, whether for whole-board tsumego or for asking of "what if" questions such as analyzing with/without an extra local stone, or for seeing in kyu-level games what the policy net would suggest without the presumption that the opponent's move was a good move (as would be in nearly all later games composing the training data).

-I just wanted to record here that there is a very simple solution which I've been using in all my current trained nets to enable the neural net to also play well without history and that hardly costs anything at all for when history is in fact present.
+I just wanted to record here that there is a very simple solution which I've used successfully so far to enable the neural net to also play well without history and that hardly costs anything.
 You simply take a small random percentage of positions in training, say 5%-10%, and don't provide the history information on those positions.
 If you're using binary indicators of past moves and captures, this corresponds to zeroing out those planes.
-If you're using the AlphaGoZero representation where you give whole past board states rather than indicators of the differences between past board states, then I believe the equivalent would be to simply make the past board states to be unchanged copies of the current board state.
+If you're using the AlphaGoZero representation where you give whole past board states rather than giving indicators of recent moves, then I believe the equivalent would be to simply make the past board states to be unchanged copies of the current board state.

-Then, since you have training examples of both kinds, the neural net adapts to produce good predictions in both cases and can play reasonably without history.
-Since nearly all the training examples still do have history, the neural net mostly still optimizes for the common case of having history.
+Now, since you have training examples without history, the neural net adapts to produce reasonable predictions without history.
+But since nearly all the training examples still do have history, the neural net still mostly optimizes for having history and should lose little if any strength there.